IBM/charts/stable/ibm-microservicebuilder-pipeline/README.md

 | Pipeline.LibertyLicenseJar.BaseUrl | Optionally defines the location of a license upgrade JAR file |  |
 | Pipeline.LibertyLicenseJar.Name |  Appended to BaseUrl - can be overridden by libertyLicenseJarName in Jenkinsfile | wlp-core-license.jar |

-Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
+In version 2.0.0 of this chart, `Agent.Cpu` had a default value of `200m` and `Agent.Memory` a default of `256Mi`.
+These defaults were removed because they were found to be too low for some environments, causing semi-random breaks and failures in pipeline builds.
+Set values higher than these if you find it necessary to set these constraints.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.

 To use a YAML file with overrides, specify `--values <override.yaml>` argument to `helm install'